VC MEETING – FIRST VENTURE CAPITAL MEETING PREP

 - How long will it last?

-- What will you accomplish with it, and what will you use it for in the company?
+- What will you do with it, and what will you be able to use it for in the company?

 - How and when will I (the investor) recover my money?

-- Who is on your team, and why will they succeed?
+- Do you know who is on your team, and why will they succeed?

 These topics are all your “First VC Meeting” should cover.
 You want to have an auspicious first date, don’t you?